Regulation of Care

 the regulated activity is a care home service, to provide care only to a

-stipulated maximum number of care receivers at any one time –
+stipulated maximum number of service users at any one time –

 (i) in terms of who